ETS-ReactNative2/Carpooling/README.md

 -  Email Authentication
 -  After registering with the app, the user goes to the document adding the page, considering whether he is a driver or a passenger.
 -  User Passenger goes to National Id & Profile photo adding page, and User driver goes to License & Profile Photo adding page.
--  The user can log in to the Home page :tangerine: .
+-  The user can log in to the Home page.
 -  You can fill in the details for the relevant day from the Home page.
 You can add those details separately as Passenger & Driver.
 -  Email Verification,  Forgot Password, One-Time Password
 -  If the user is a passenger through the Request Screen, he can add Pick Places and Drop Places and look at the drivers going to the area around him.